Dagimbirhanu-B/window-server-RDP-lisence-issue/README.md

 - Back in the Permissions window, give **Administrators** **Full Control**.
 -  If you encounter **"Access Denied"**, repeat the steps above to ensure proper permissions.
 ![GracePeriod Permissions Screenshot](access-denaied.jpg)
+- under permission go to advanced and click on change button infront of  owner : SYSTEM      and select user like Administrator then applay and ok
 5. **Delete the Key**:
 - On the right side of the `GracePeriod` folder, delete the key shown (usually a binary key).